developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Broadcast*** is chosen, the Android Intent is sent using the sendBroadcast() method.
 This method is suitable for invoking Services, which are components that implement background operations.
 If the behavior to be invoked does not involves interacting with the Device User, this method is most likely be used.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Action
+### Action Add Mapping Behavior Type Send Intent Action

 This Managed Configuration allows an Administrator using an EMM to specify the action value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 An action value is NOT mandatory to specify for an Android Intent.
 But an action value is commonly used to identify the purpose of an Android Intent.
 This can be especially when the application or service to be invoked supports multiple functions, in which case the action value is commonly used to identify which function to perform when invoking that application or service.
 Consult the documentation or developer of a given application or service to determine whether an action value is needed and, if so, which value invokes the desired behavior.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Category
+### Action Add Mapping Behavior Type Send Intent Category

 This Managed Configuration allows an Administrator using an EMM to specify the category value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 A category value is NOT mandatory to specify for an Android Intent.
 But a category value is commonly used to help identify the purpose of an Android Intent.
 This can be especially when the application or service to be invoked supports many functions, in which case many action values might be used to identify those functions and it might be useful to categorize those functions.
 In some cases, the same action value might be supported in more than one category.
 Consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value invokes the desired behavior.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name
+### Action Add Mapping Behavior Type Send Intent Package Name

 This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of the application or service to invoke when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.